Explore Japan's feudal past, classic crafts and a beautiful mountain gorge

 Flourishing as a castle town in the early 17th century, the samurai district homes in Kakunodate have been preserved in a marvelously unspoiled state.
 Strolling the wide streets, it's easy to imagine the area filled with historical figures.

-The Aoyagi House provides an opportunity to understand Japan's feudal period through dynamic displays.
-There are museums, galleries, a restaurant, and gift shop within the house.
+The Aoyagi samurai manor provides an opportunity to understand Japan's feudal period through dynamic displays.
+There are museums, galleries, a restaurant, and gift shop within the grounds.

-Just down the street is Ishiguro House.
+Just down the street is the Ishiguro manor.
 Still a private home, it's not as fully open to visitors, but does feature an impressive storeroom vault and some of Japan's first anatomical journals and notes.

-Kakunodate is beautiful in fall, and marks the season with a festival in early September called Kakunodate Matsuri no Yama Gyoji that dates back more than 350 years.
+Kakunodate is beautiful in fall, and marks the season with a festival in early September called Kakunodate Festival that dates back more than 350 years.
 Massive seven-ton floats are pulled through the town accompanied by traditional dancers and music.

 Dating from 1620, Kakunodate's merchant district was separate from the samurai district, reflecting the division between the classes at the time.